 31. Christmas — Italy

-Nativity cribs and Nativity scenes are very important symbols of Christmas in Italy.
+Nativity cribs and Nativity scenes are important symbols of Christmas in Italy.
 The tradition was adopted from St. Francis of Assisi, who used a crib to relate the story of Jesus’ birth.
 Dec.
 8 is generally the day Italians display cribs, though a baby Jesus is not placed inside them until Dec.
 24.

 32. St. Nicholas Day — Czech Republic